developerprince-eng/MontroseSDA/README.md

-# MontroseSDA Church Website and Web Platform
+# BYOCityCenterSDA Church Website and Web Platform

-This is a church website and web platform which is built and develeped by DeveloperPrince for Montrose SDA Church.
+This is a church website and web platform which is built and developed by DeveloperPrince for BYOCityCenterSDA Church.